 Covered individuals with a diagnosis of cancer who are planning cancer treatment, or medical treatment for any condition that is demonstrated to result in infertility, are considered to meet the definition of infertility.
 Planned cancer treatments include bilateral orchiectomy, bilateral oophorectomy, hysterectomy, and chemotherapy or radiation therapy that is established in the medical literature to result in infertility.
-To use infertility benefits covered under the Plan, you must notify your health care company and meet the following eligibility criteria:
+To use infertility benefits covered under the Plan, you must contact your health care company and work with them and your doctor to determine your appropriate course of treatment.